Milford, Texas: Geography

 U.S. Route 77 passes through the center of town as Main Street, while Interstate 35E runs along the northern edge of town, with access from Exit 381.
 Downtown Dallas is 48 mi to the north.

 Demographics

-As of the 2020 United States census, there were 722 people, 296 households, and 217 families residing in the town.
+As of 2023, there were 1,033 people, residing in the town.
+With a median age of 39.1.

 Education

 The town is served by the Milford Independent School District and is home to the Milford High School Bulldogs.

 From 1902–1929, the town was home to the Texas Presbyterian College for Girls.
 Milford gave the school 10 acre of land and $25,000 to assist in its founding.
 It was later expanded to 40 acre before closing in 1929 and merging with Austin College in Sherman, Texas.

-In pop culture
+In popular culture

 Milford is the setting of the 2015 sci-fi, action comedy film Lazer Team.
 This movie was the first feature-length film ever created by a company founded, and located in Texas called Rooster Teeth.
-The movie was entirely crowd funded and was given a PG-13 rating.
-In this movie, the Milford High School mascot is the Mustangs rather than the Bulldogs.
-And the school colors are red and white rather than the blue, gray and white.

 Milford is also the setting of the 2016 independent comedy and LGBT film "Hurricane Bianca" starring actor and drag superstar "Bianca Del Rio" (Roy Haylock).